yzenith/need-to-review/Django/flow.md

     <a href="{% url 'polls:detail' question.id %}">Vote again?</a>
     ```

-9.  how to use form properly
+# How to Use Form Properly

     ```
     polls/templates/polls/detail.html¶